 In some exceptional scenarios, it might not be possible to determine the value of goods/services.
 In such scenarios, The Asst.
 Commissioner/Dy.
-Commissioner of Central Tax provisionally determines the amount of tax payable by the supplier and is subject to final determination.
+The Commissioner of Central Tax provisionally determines the amount of tax payable by the supplier and is subject to final determination.
+This is Provisional Assessment

 2. What is the liability of the assesse in the event of ‘Provisional Assessment’?

 In the event of provisional assessment, the assesse is liable to pay the liability as determined under the Provisional assessment by the Asst.
 Commissioner/Dy.
 Commissioner.

 3. What are the consequences on final assessment?

-On the final assessment, if the value of final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
-In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest @ prescribed rate.
+On the final assessment, if the value of the final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
+In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest at the prescribed rate.

 4. What is the procedure to be followed to get provisionally assessed?

 Where in the assesse feels he is unable to determine the value of the goods/services or the tax rate applicable thereto, he shall along with required set of documents, shall submit FORM GST ASMT-01electronically on common portal directly or through a facilitation Centre notified by commissioner.

 The Asst.
 Commissioner/Dy.
 Commissioner shall scrutinize the application received.
 In case, additional information or documents in support is required to decide the case, notice in FORM GST ASMT-02 will be issued to the supplier requesting for submission of the same.